Ohio English Language Proficiency Screener (OELPS) FAQ

 What are the consequences of students not taking the OELPS?

-The OELPS is critical to the services districts must provide their English learners.
+The OELPS is critical in identifying students who require English language services that districts provide their English learners.
 Once students are identified as potential English learners based on information from the Language Usage Survey, they must be assessed with the OELPS to determine if they are English learners.
 Students who are not administered the OELPS cannot be identified and reported as English learners.
 If students do not take the OELPS and are not identified as English learners, the students might not receive the English language development services and accommodations to which they are entitled.
-Districts that do not administer the OELPS may be in violation of student’s civil rights and subject to state and/or federal investigation.
+Districts that do not administer the OELPS due to a parent refusal should document all discussions and obtain a written refusal from the parent.
+Districts that choose not to administer the OELPS may be in violation of a student’s civil rights and subject to state and/or federal investigation.

 Back to Top